This guide will cover how to configure and manage the ODX server.

 2. Connect to the ODX Server

 Connecting to the ODX server in Discovery Hub allows you to manage the ODX.
-This is where you can add data storages, add data sources, and schedule executions and synchronize data sources.
+This is where you can add data storage, add data sources, and schedule executions and synchronize data sources.
 To copy data from a data source to the data storage, you start by connecting to the ODX Server.
 You then add a data storage and the data source.
 When this is done, you add a task to transfer data from source to storage.
 You can schedule executions of the task to have data copied automatically.

 Before connecting to the ODX Server in Discovery Hub, ensure the ODX Server Service is currently running.